RogerFK/MTFPlus/README.md

 Ammo7: 70
 Ammo9: 50
 ```
-Those are all the available options.
+Those are all the available options, except for "Broadcast".
+That's used like every other field, for example, `Broadcast: You're a <b>Medic</b>.
+Go heal your teammates, big boy.`.
 Below is a table with all the options that let you configure by default some fields you might not use for some classes.
 If some class is missing, for example, "Ammo5", it will use the default value listed below or one you might configure (as always, in config_gameplay.txt)

 # Configs / Default values
 The only config, currently, is `mtfp_enable`.
 Works as advertised.